Australian Government Bureau of Meteorology

 Narooma 7 day forecast

 Today: Cloudy.
-The chance of fog in the S early this morning.
-Very high chance of rain, most likely during this afternoon and evening.
-The chance of a thunderstorm during this afternoon and evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
-Light winds becoming N/NE 15 to 25 km/h in the early afternoon then tending N/NW in the evening.
-Daytime maximum temperatures 24 to 29.
+Medium chance of showers about the coastal ranges, slight chance elsewhere.
+The chance of a thunderstorm in the afternoon and early evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
+Winds E/SE 15 to 25 km/h becoming light in the late evening.
+Daytime maximum temperatures in the low to mid 20s.

 (km/h)7